AdrianPrzychodzien/e-commerce-platform/README.md

 ## My experience

 It was the biggest project I have built so far.
 Few weeks of constant learning about different technologies, frameworks and features that are connected to React JS gave me a lot of experience with library.
-Although project contains things that I have mentioned before I also familiarised with GraphQl and Apollo, thunk middleware and Context API.
+Although project contains things that I have mentioned before I also familiarised with **GraphQl and Apollo, thunk middleware and Context API**.
 This project has taught me a number of things.
-One, it has taught me that it is very important to organise all of the components in a clear structure that allows easy access to every part.
+One, it has taught me that it is very important to organise all of the components in a **clear structure** that allows easy access to every part.
-Second, I have learnt that there is a lot of tools and technologies that I can use in my code to handle for example fetching data from database or manage state, bo it depends on specific example.
-All of it has his own pros and cons, in most cases it will be a tradeoff.
+Second, I have learnt that there is a lot of tools and technologies that I can use in my code to handle for example fetching data from database or manage state, but it **depends on specific example**.
+All of it has his own pros and cons, in most cases it will be a **tradeoff**.
-Third- components should be written in a simple way, that allows to reuse them in different part of project and test.
+Third- components should be written in a **simple way**, that allows to **reuse** them in different part of project and **test**.